Regulation B1: Student Discipline

 12.1 You have the right to be accompanied to any discipline-related meetings, including interviews, Risk Assessment Panel or Discipline Committee meetings.
 This would normally be a member of the ASK (Advice and Support at Keele) Team, a current student, an elected officer of the Keele University Students’ Union or Keele Postgraduate Association, or a member of staff.

 12.2 The University has the discretion to accept other supporters including legal representatives, where this is deemed necessary.
-If you wish to be accompanied by an external representative you must make a formal request for consideration via the Student Appeals, Complaints and Conduct team.
+If you wish to be accompanied by an external representative you must make a formal request for consideration via the Student Conduct Team.
 If your request is approved, your representative may attend the parts of the meeting that you are invited to attend, even if you choose not to attend in person.